tylerlong/NeoEditor/README.md

 60. detect file change and reload file
 61. integrate terminal
     1. this is great while it's very hard
-71. more language icons
 72. switch tabs, change file highlight in left file tree.
     1. auto select newly created file / folder
-73. drag & drop to reorder tabs
+73. drag & drop
-80. rename folder
+    1. to reorder tabs
+    2. to move file
+    3. to move folder
 83. quick open file (ctrl + p)
-84. drag & drop to move file
-85. drag & drop to move folder
 88. use command line + NeoEditor to write NeoEditor, get rid of qtcreator
     1. not viable, because qtcreator has good acp feature for qt
 89. add "vim mode", a toolbar button on the left with states